tandalvi203-hub/ClueSpace/README.md

 ClueSpace is a spacecraft incident investigation system that turns fragmented telemetry anomalies into a connected incident story.
 It links related events across channels and time, reconstructs how an incident unfolded, visualizes the evidence through an interactive Evidence Graph and 3D spacecraft view, and generates a structured investigation with a leading hypothesis, confidence, supporting evidence, and recommended next actions.

-**Challenge theme:** Space Telemetry & Autonomous Mission Intelligence
+**Challenge theme:** Space Mission safety and reliability solutions
 **Challenge:** IBM Bob AI Builders Challenge (August)

 **Try it here:** https://clue-space.vercel.app/